hannah-y-gao/ARENA_Capstone/README.md

 ## Logit for all day-tokens across all prompts

 ### Examining head (9, 1)
 The paper hypothesizes that head (9, 1) is the actual "next-day-prediction" head.
-Below is a plot showing the logits for all days for each prompt for the head (9, 1).
+Below is a plot showing the logits for all days for each prompt for the head (9, 1) (i.e. if we directly unembed the results from this head without returning to the residual stream).

 ![Logits of all day-tokens across all prompts for head (9, 1)](./temporal_rep/imgs/Logits-9-1.png "Logits of all days for (9, 1)")